MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot-issues.md

 The serial console is the fastest method to resolve this issue.
 It allows you to directly fix the issue without having to present the system disk to a recovery VM.
 Make sure you've met the necessary prerequisites for your distribution.
 For more information, see [Virtual machine serial console for Linux](/azure/virtual-machines/linux/serial-console#access-serial-console-for-linux).

 1. [Identify the specific kernel related boot issue](#identify-kernel-boot-issue).
-2. Using the [Azure serial console](/azure/virtual-machines/linux/serial-console#access-serial-console-for-linux), interrupt your VM in the GRUB menu and choose any previous kernel and boot the system using that previous kernel version (not the most recent one).
+2. Using the [Azure serial console](/azure/virtual-machines/linux/serial-console#access-serial-console-for-linux), interrupt your VM at the GRUB menu and choose any previous kernel to boot it up.
 Follow the detailed instructions in [Booting the system on an older kernel version](#bootingup-differentkernel-ASC) for further information.

 3. The VM will boot up fine over the previous kernel version.
 At this point, the issue isn't yet fixed.
 Go to the corresponding section and follow the provided instructions to resolve your specific issue: